Qwertyblob/tp/docs/UserGuide.md

 * The `STUDENT_ID` and `CLASS_NAME` must exist in the address book.
 * The `STUDENT_ID` must be currently enrolled in `CLASS_NAME`.
 * The student will be marked present only for the current day.
+* Cannot mark a student who is already marked as present for the specified class on the same day.

 Examples:
 *  `mark id/S0000001 c/M2a` Marks the student with the student ID `S0000001` present in the class `M2a` on the current day.